-It is useful therefore to view our different mental states like inner weather systems, temporary conditions that will pass.
+It is useful then to view our different mental states like inner weather systems, temporary conditions that will pass.

-Since coming across this idea, I am practicing noticing and accepting my inner weather.
-I turn my attention inwards, observe and name my state of mind - sunny, cloudy, hazy, windy (see list below) and carry on with my day.
+Since coming across this idea, I practice accepting my inner weather.
+I turn my attention inwards, observe and name my state of mind and carry on with my day.

 Clear - still mind